thriveweb/photospace-responsive/readme.txt

 Based on the Galleriffic gallery, Photospace takes advantage of the built in gallery features of WordPress.
 Then simply use the WordPress admin to create a gallery and insert it in the page.
 You may need to adjust the size of the gallery to suit your theme in the settings.

+Since WordPress 5 you need to embed the gallery using the classic editor.

+With the last major update, you will need re-save your settings.

 The Photospace gallery plugin allows you to:

 * Upload multiple images at once